 The market had clearly changed considerably since the days of the original Ranchero and El Camino.
 The U.S. economy was doing well, the Baby Boomers were reaching driving age, and specialty cars like the Ford Mustang were all the rage.
 While buyers of the late fifties had balked at the prices of the Ranchero and El Camino, nearly two-thirds of all A-body El Caminos were the pricier V8 Custom model — which was, incidentally, about the same price as a V8 Mustang hardtop.
 The El Camino also outsold the wagon on which it was based, and did well enough to justify continuing it after the two-door wagon was dropped in 1966.

-In any event, El Camino sales continued to climb.
-It was redesigned in 1968 along with the rest of the Chevelle line, getting sleeker new styling.
-Chevrolet sold over 41,000 El Caminos in 1968 and nearly 50,000 in 1969 and 1970.
-In 1971, the El Camino also got a GMC clone, initially called Sprint, later Caballero, which accounted for an additional 5,000-6,000 sales each year.
+While all that inarguably made the El Camino a niche-market vehicle, it was nonetheless a viable niche and sales gradually climbed.
+The El Camino was redesigned in 1968 along with the rest of the Chevelle line, getting sleeker new styling.
+(We are not fond of pickup trucks as a rule, but we’re of a mind that the 1968–1972 El Camino is better-looking than the contemporary Chevelle on which it was based.)
+It went over well with buyers; Chevrolet sold more than 41,000 El Caminos in 1968 and nearly 50,000 in 1969 and 1970.
+In 1971, the El Camino also got a GMC clone, initially called Sprint, which accounted for an additional 5,000-6,000 sales each year.

 BACK AT THE RANCHERO

 The mounting popularity of the Chevrolet El Camino no doubt caused some consternation at Ford, where the Ranchero was languishing.
 The Falcon was slipping by the mid-sixties, cannibalized by the Mustang, and the Falcon Ranchero was stagnant, selling about half the volume of the El Camino.